la0bing/melpoi/scraping/website-monitor/README.md

 - *(optional)* interval: Interval to check URL, unit is seconds, default to 86400 seconds, which is 1 day
 - *(optional)* html_threshold: HTML similarity threshold for website, range from 0 to 1, the higher the number the more similar the website, default to 0.9
 - *(optional)* image_threshold: Image similarity threshold for website, range from 0 to 1, the higher the number the more similar the website, default to 0.9
+- *(optional)* target_xpath: Target xpath to check for within the provided website., default to "/html/body"

 Use command ```python website_monitor.py --help``` for help.